I Got Hit By a Car While Walking in California: What to Do Next

 If you were seriously injured by someone else’s negligence, you’re likely to receive emergency treatment and be transported to a medical facility for emergency medical care.

-Even if you think you feel fine at the time of the accident, it’s important to accept medical treatment if it’s offered and to seek immediate medical attention if it’s not.
+Even if you think you feel fine at the time of the accident, it’s important to accept medical treatment if it’s offered and to seek medical attention if it’s not.
 The bottom line is that pedestrians are exceptionally vulnerable to the overwhelming impact of a traffic accident.
-The adrenaline – along with the physical and emotional shock – you experience can mask your symptoms and pain.
+The adrenaline, along with the physical and emotional shock that you experience, can mask your symptoms and pain.

 If you’ve been struck by a car, understanding what to do if you get hit by a car while walking is critical to protecting your health and your legal rights.
 It’s always in your best interests to err on the side of caution by consulting with a medical professional as soon as possible.

-6. Consult with an experienced personal injury attorney as soon as you're able to do so
+1. Consult with our experienced personal injury attorney

 A primary factor in your pedestrian accident claim is accurately assessing your complete physical, financial, and emotional losses, which your settlement should reflect.